oberhamsi/ringo-webtutorial/mds/skins_subskins.md

     <% subskin 'postOverview' %>
     <h2><% post.title %></h2>

 This will render the subskin 'postOverview' for each post in posts. 'postOverview' is a template we re-use in each iteration to render the current post.
-The way we render 'postOverview' in the for-loop, it has access to the context variable 'post' and uses it to output `<% post.title %>`.
+The 'postOverview' subskin has access to the new context variable 'post' and uses it to output `<% post.title %>`.

 Subskins are an important concept in Ringo.
 A skin can have a lot of subskins, each of which starts with `<% subskin 'foobar' %>` and ends where the next subskin starts.